flamelily/flamelily.github.io/index.md

 ---
 layout: default
-title: Landing Page
+title: Flamelily IT - Your local IT support company
-subTitle: A Template by Start Bootstrap
+subTitle: Serving Worcestershire and beyond
 ---